Search the Health Library

 Additional Vaccine Research

 Activating the immune system to recognize pancreas cancer cells and simultaneously suppress mechanisms co-opted by tumor cells to shut down an immune response is a complex and delicate process.
 Jaffee and team have studied timing of vaccination as well as combining the vaccine with drug and radiation therapies to boost its tumor-killing capabilities.
 More recently, with the help of Viragh Scholar Dung Le, M.D., Jaffee has developed an approach that combines the vaccine with a drug treatment that targets mesothelin, a protein on the surface of pancreas tumor cells believed to contribute to the growth and spread of the cancer.
+Ralph Hruban, pathologist and director of the Sol Goldman Pancreatic Cancer Research Center, found mesothelin in high levels on the surface of pancreatic cancer cells, and Jaffee and Le believe the protein helps pancreatic cancer cells to grow and spread.

 In other attempts to boost the effectiveness of the pancreas cancer vaccine, Zheng is focusing on connective tissue cells called stromal cells in the pancreas, and developing methods to attract cancer-fighting immune cells into tumors while suppressing and bypassing barriers that prevent them from attacking cancer cells.